Students interested in admission to Graham Hospital School of Nursing must submit an application and arrange to have a pre-admission interview.

 - Evidence of passage of the nurse aid competency examination

-- Elect not to attend NUR 110 during the class sessions when C.N.A.
+- Elect not to attend NUR 110 during the class sessions when CNA material is presented.
+OR

 Full and Part-Time Status